nephlm/book/README.md

 Caveats:

-* Works with the v1 single .msk file, not directory structure version or previous v0 save structure.
+* Works with the v1 single .msk file or directory, not previous v0 save structure.
 * It worked on my 0.7 installation/save files
 * This readme contains just enough detail so if a future perspective employer looks at it, I'm not embarrassed, but only barely.
 I don't suspect anyone besides myself will have much interest in this.